kedro-org/kedro-viz/STYLE_GUIDE.md

 ### Theme colours

 Kedro-Viz has both light and dark themes, and every component must be styled appropriately for each theme.
-Below is the style guide for kedro colors
+Please refer to the Kedro-Viz Color style guide for the set of colours for each theme

 ![Kedro-Viz Color Styleguide](./.github/img/kedro_colours.png)